jahenner/codepath_wp_vs_kali/README.md

 We see that we find 94 vulnerabilities that were identified (we are using an older version of WordPress for learning purposes)

+Looking at the login page for WordPress we notice that the server is giving us too much information.
+We know when a username is incorrect and when a username exists in the database.